GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

 Similar to other coupled physics solver, the Hydrofracture solver is specified in three parts:

 - Hydrofracture: this is the primary solver, which will be called by the event manager.
 Two of its key attributes are the names of the dependent solid and fluid solvers.
-- SolidMechanicsLagrangianSSLE: this is the solid mechancis solver
+- SolidMechanicsLagrangianSSLE: this is the solid mechancis solver.
-- SinglePhaseFVM: this is the fluid solver
+- SinglePhaseFVM: this is the fluid solver.

 The final solver present in this example is the SurfaceGenerator, which manages how faces in the model break.